KatherineMichel/agile-sprint-playbook/my_toolkit.md

 * "Before" visualized (without product)
 * "After" visualized (with product) (How will the product influence, change the customer's life?)

-Vision: Visualizing the Future
-* Customer Journey Map/Day in the Life of a Customer (Before and After)
-* Tomorrow's Headline
-* Tomorrow's SEC Filing
+World
+What does the world look like without this problem?

-How will world be different 18 months after launch?
+* How will world be different 18 months after launch?
 * 3 years after launch?
 * 10 years after launch?

-World Without the Problem
-* What does the world look like without this problem?
+Tomorrow
+* Tomorrow's headline
+* Tomorrow's SEC Filing

 Design Sprint